 It takes 6 weeks to issue collective passports.
 Do not book travel until you have a valid passport.

-A collective (or group) passport is a way for organised groups of young people to make trips to certain European countries.
+A collective (or group) passport is a way for an organised group of young people to make a trip to certain European countries.

-The passport isn’t intended for families - it’s for groups like:
+The passport is not for families but for groups such as: